Rdatatable/data.table/README.md

   A *quick tour of data.table* HTML vignette is in the works in the spirit of the previous *10 minute quick intro* PDF guide.

   20. `row.names` argument to `print.data.table` can now be changed by default via `options("datatable.print.rownames")` (`TRUE` by default, the inherited standard), [#1097](https://github.com/Rdatatable/data.table/issues/1097).
 Thanks to @smcinerney for the suggestion and @MichaelChirico for the PR.

+  21. `data.table`s with `NULL` or blank column names now print with blank column names, [#545](https://github.com/Rdatatable/data.table/issues/545), with minor revision to [#97](https://github.com/Rdatatable/data.table/issues/97).
+Thanks to @arunsrinivasan for reporting and @MichaelChirico for the PR.

 ### Changes in v1.9.6  (on CRAN 19 Sep 2015)